skepsun/LLaMA-Efficient-Tuning/README.md

 \[ English | [中文](README_zh.md) \]

+## What I modified?
+1. expand vocabulary support
+2. support separately datasets' size limitations
+3. my naive of dpo implementation from trl.
+I use multiturn dialogues in preprocessing.
+4. flash attention support (simply using monkey path from Fastchat)

 ## Changelog

 [23/08/12] Now we support **RoPE scaling** to extend the context length of the LLaMA models.
 Try `--rope_scaling linear` argument in training and `--rope_scaling dynamic` argument at inference to extrapolate the position embeddings.